-Now, before you go charging out the door armed with the Rocky IV soundtrack and a fistful of cash, let me remove tongue somewhat from cheek.
+Now, before you go charging out the door armed with the Rocky IV soundtrack and a fistful of cash, let me remove tongue somewhat from the cheek.
 Do your homework.
 How much are you willing and able to spend?
 Does the school’s schedule fit with yours?
 Do you like the other students enough that you’re willing to come back several times a week?
 If you’re debating between a cool style and a great teacher, choose the great teacher — if you’re on the GI Bill and you can train with your school’s wrestling club for free, that’s probably a better option than driving 45 minutes in traffic to take Muay Thai lessons from a guy who set up a ring in his mom’s basement.

 But with a little research and planning, you’ll see that a DD214 doesn’t need to retire the warrior inside you.